-2.4 TERRITORIAL APPLICATION
+2.6 TERRITORIAL APPLICATION

-- The provisions of the Dehcho Agreement will apply in the Northwest Territories, except where otherwise provided in the Agreement. - 2.4.2 Neither the Dehcho Agreement nor the implementation legislation will have the effect of infringing on the rights of the Dehcho Dene as regards land located outside of the limits of the Northwest Territories. - The status of Dehcho Dene rights and interests in the Yukon Territory, British Columbia and Alberta will be addressed prior to the signing of the Dehcho Agreement. - The boundary and overlap issues between the Dehcho First Nations and the Acho Dene Koe, Sahtu, Akaitcho and Dene Tha' will be considered prior to the signing of the Dehcho Agreement.
+- 2.6.1 The provisions of the Dehcho Agreement will apply in the Northwest Territories, except where otherwise provided in the Agreement. - 2.6.2 Neither the Dehcho Agreement nor the implementation legislation will have the effect of infringing on the rights of the Dehcho Dene as regards land located outside of the limits of the Northwest Territories. - 2.6.3 The status of Dehcho Dene rights and interests in the Yukon Territory, British Columbia and Alberta will be addressed prior to the signing of the Dehcho Agreement. - 2.6.4 The boundary and overlap issues between the Dehcho First Nations and the Acho Dene Koe, Sahtu, Akaitcho and Dene Tha' will be considered prior to the signing of the Dehcho Agreement.

-2.5 CONSTITUTION OF CANADA
+2.7 CONSTITUTION OF CANADA

-- 2.5.1 The Dehcho Agreement does not alter the Constitution of Canada, including: - a) the identity of the Dehcho Dene as an aboriginal people of Canada within the meaning of the Constitution Act, 1982; and - b) sections 25 and 35 of the Constitution Act, 1982. - The Canadian Charter of Rights and Freedoms will apply to the Dehcho Government in respect of all matters within its authority.
+- 2.7.1 The Dehcho Agreement does not alter the Constitution of Canada, including: - a) the identity of the Dehcho Dene as an aboriginal people of Canada within the meaning of the Constitution Act, 1982; and - b) sections 25 and 35 of the Constitution Act, 1982. - 2.7.2 The Canadian Charter of Rights and Freedoms will apply to the Dehcho Government in respect of all matters within its authority.

-2.6 RELATIONSHIP OF LAWS
+2.8 RELATIONSHIP OF LAWS

-2.6.1 Subject to the Dehcho Agreement, Federal Law and Territorial Law will apply to Dehcho First Nations, Dehcho Government, Dehcho Community Government, Dehcho Ndehe and Dehcho Citizens.
-In the event of a conflict between a Dehcho Law or Dehcho Community Law and a Federal

-Law or Territorial Law, priority shall be determined in accordance with the Dehcho Agreement.

-- 2.6.2 In the Dehcho Agreement, the Parties shall address the issue of consistency of Dehcho Laws and Dehcho Community Laws and Dehcho Government actions with Canada's international legal obligations. - 2.6.3 The Statutory Instruments Act (Canada) does not apply to Dehcho or Dehcho Community Law. - 2.6.4 Notwithstanding any other rule of priority in the Dehcho Agreement, a Federal Law in relation to peace, order and good government, criminal law10, human rights, the protection of the health and safety of all Canadians, or other matters of overriding national importance, prevails to the extent of a conflict with a Dehcho Law or Dehcho Community Law. - 2.6.5 Notwithstanding any other rule of priority in the Dehcho Agreement, Federal Law and Territorial Law prevails to the extent of a conflict with a Dehcho Law or Dehcho Community Law that has an incidental impact on a subject matter for which Dehcho Government or Dehcho Community Government: - (a) has no power to make laws; or - (b) has the power to make laws but in respect of which federal and Territorial Laws prevail in the event of a conflict.44 - 2.6.6 Notwithstanding any other rule of priority in the Dehcho Agreement, Federal Law and Territorial Law prevails to the extent of a conflict with a Dehcho Law or Dehcho Community Law that has a double aspect with any federal or territorial legislative jurisdiction for which Dehcho Government or Dehcho Community Government: - (a) has no power to make laws; or - (b) has the power to make laws but in respect of which Federal and Territorial Laws prevail in the event of a conflict12
+- 2.8.1 Subject to the Dehcho Agreement, Federal Law and Territorial Law will apply to Dehcho First Nations, Dehcho Government, Dehcho Community Government, Dehcho Ndehe and Dehcho Citizens.
+In the event of a conflict between a Dehcho Law or Dehcho Community Law and a Federal Law or Territorial Law, priority will be determined in accordance with the Dehcho Agreement. - 2.8.2 In the Dehcho Agreement, the Parties will address the issue of consistency of Dehcho Laws and Dehcho Community Laws and Dehcho Government actions with Canada's international legal obligations. - 2.8.3 The Statutory Instruments Act (Canada) does not apply to Dehcho or Dehcho Community Law. - 2.8.4 Notwithstanding any other rule of priority in the Dehcho Agreement, a Federal Law in relation to peace, order and good government, criminal law9, human rights, the protection of the health and safety of all Canadians, or other matters of overriding national importance, prevails to the extent of a conflict with a Dehcho Law or Dehcho Community Law. - 2.8.5 Notwithstanding any other rule of priority in the Dehcho Agreement, Federal Law and Territorial Law prevails to the extent of a conflict with a Dehcho Law or Dehcho Community Law that has an incidental impact on a subject matter for which Dehcho Government or Dehcho Community Government: - (a) has no power to make laws; or - (b) has the power to make laws but in respect of which Federal Laws and Territorial Laws prevail in the event of a conflict. - 2.8.6 Notwithstanding any other rule of priority in the Dehcho Agreement, Federal Law and Territorial Law prevails to the extent of a conflict with a Dehcho Law or Dehcho Community Law that has a double aspect with any federal or territorial legislative jurisdiction for which Dehcho Government or Dehcho Community Government: - (a) has no power to make laws; or

-10 Dehcho raised a concern with respect to criminal law in relation to the accommodation of Dehcho culture in criminal procedures
+9 Dehcho raised a concern with respect to criminal law in relation to the accommodation of Dehcho culture in criminal procedures